shohei-ojs/golang_standard_library/README.md

 # golang_standard_library
-this repository how to use standard library of golang
+this repository is how to use standard library of golang